bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

  ```
 ## Conclusion

-In this guide, you set up an Nginx Ingress to load balance and route external requests to backend Services inside of your Kubernetes cluster.
+In this guide, you set up an Nginx Ingress to load balance and route external requests to backend Services, inside of your Kubernetes cluster.
 You also secured the Ingress by installing the cert-manager certificate provisioner and setting up a Let’s Encrypt certificate for three host paths(echo1, echo2 & website)

-External DNS also takes cares of picking up any new hostnames from new Ingress and update A record of hostname in Route53 with new hostnames
+External DNS also takes cares of picking up any new hostnames from new Ingress and update `A` record of hostname in Route53 with new hostnames

 ## To delete argoCD app: